verku/admixture/workflow/README.md

-An example for further data analysis can be found in the NBIS project report `admixture/report/admixture.report.qmd`, a rendered version is available in HTML format (`admixture/report/admixture.report.html`).
+An example for further data analysis can be found in the NBIS project report `admixture/report/admixture.report.qmd`, a rendered version is available in PDF format (`admixture/report/admixture.report.pdf`).